USA-RedDragon/configulator/README.md

 ### Struct tags

 This library uses the `name`, `default`, and `description` tags.
 Multiple values can be passed if they are comma separated.
-Fields without a `name` tag are not utilized
+Fields without a `name` tag are not utilized.
+The field name can be inferred from `json` or `yaml` tags if present.

 Examples of struct field tags and their meanings: